Improved bounds on Fourier entropy and Min-entropy: Introduction

-Intuitively, the Fourier entropy measures how ``spread out" the Fourier distribution is over the $2^n$ subsets of $[n]$ and the total influence measures the concentration of the Fourier distribution on the ``high" level coefficients.
-Informally, the FEI conjecture states that Boolean functions whose Fourier distribution is well ``spread out" (i.e., functions with large Fourier entropy) must have significant Fourier weight on the high-degree monomials (i.e., their total influence is large).
-Formally, the FEI conjecture can be stated as follows$\colon$
+Intuitively, the Fourier entropy measures how ``spread out'' the Fourier distribution is over the $2^n$ subsets of $[n]$ and the total influence measures the concentration of the Fourier distribution on the ``high'' level coefficients.
+Informally, the FEI conjecture states that Boolean functions whose Fourier distribution is well ``spread out'' (i.e., functions with large Fourier entropy) must have significant Fourier weight on the high-degree monomials (i.e., their total influence is large).
+Formally, the FEI conjecture can be stated as follows$\colon$ \begin{conjecture}[FEI Conjecture] There exists a universal constant $C>0$ such that for every Boolean function $f\colon\pmset{n} \to \pmset{}$,